Vignesh021102/demographic_data_analysis/README.md

 Analyzed demographic data from a dataset  that was extracted from the 1994 Census database using pandas

-You must use Pandas to answer the following questions:
+Pandas is used to answer the following questions:

 1. How many people of each race are represented in this dataset?
 This should be a Pandas series with race names as the index labels. (race column)
 2. What is the average age of men?